DeepRank/deeprank2/docs/getstarted.md

 The dataframes contain `phase`, `epoch`, `entry`, `output`, `target`, and `loss` columns, and can be easily used to visualize the results.

-For classification tasks, the `output` column contains the results from a [softmax function](https://pytorch.org/docs/stable/generated/torch.nn.functional.softmax.html).
-This means each entry in the `output` column is a list with one element for each class.
-Each element represents the probability of that class occurring.
+For classification tasks, the `output` column contains a list of probabilities that each class occurs.
+For more details, please see documentation on the [softmax function](https://pytorch.org/docs/stable/generated/torch.nn.functional.softmax.html)

 Example for plotting training loss curves using [Plotly Express](https://plotly.com/python/plotly-express/):